 I’m going to organize my home before I leave, to make my return so much more relaxed and smooth!

-Why Organize Your Home Before You Even Leave?
+Why Organize Your Home Before You Go on Vacation?

 It may seem counterintuitive to plan for both the trip and the return at the same time, but it’s worth it to have peace of mind during my trip.

 I like knowing that I’ve taken care of so many details that won’t be waiting for me when I come home, happy but tired.

 My organized home will be ready and waiting to welcome me back.
 I find this relaxed mindset so beneficial whether I am traveling for business, vacation, or to see family or friends.

 So what are some of the activities I knock out in the days prior to a trip?